Portfolio

 Machine learning engineering

-I work on the engineering around models—not only experiments in a notebook.
-These five projects line up with what I'm sharpening: serving a trained model, scoring data in batch, RAG over documents, keeping features consistent from training to scoring, and monitoring data and predictions over time.
-Repository and live-demo links sit in each card's footer; the text above walks through how the system fits together.
+I work on the engineering around models—not only notebook experiments.
+These projects span serving, batch scoring, RAG, keeping features consistent from training to scoring, and monitoring data and predictions over time.

 • Train and serve with the same assumptions: evaluation, thresholds, preprocessing, and what belongs in an API versus a scheduled job